Intelligent-Robotics-Lab/bst-study/docs/JSON_REFERENCE.md

 All experimental behavior (tutorial, instruction, modeling, and DTT rehearsal) is fully data-driven through JSON files in the `data/` directory.

-> **Note**: Some parameters are not used in the active version but left in for future improvements.
+> **Note**: Some parameters are not used in the active version but left in with the hopes of expansion in future versions.

 ---